Isiah Kiner-Falefa Player Props: Yankees vs. Cardinals

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is hitting .247 with five doubles, a triple, five home runs and nine walks.
+- Kiner-Falefa has five doubles, a triple, five home runs and 11 walks while hitting .260.

+- Kiner-Falefa is batting .412 with one homer during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.